2016 Annual Report

 Read More | English PDF

 DefendDefenders provided protection grants to 114 human rights defenders in 2015, a stark reminder that, a decade after the organisation was founded, HRDs and civil society remain extremely vulnerable in the East in Horn of Africa.
-Our annual reports highlights DefendDefenders’ activities throughout the year to support and protect HRDs and provides an overview of the state of civil society in the sub-region.
+Our annual report highlights DefendDefenders’ activities throughout the year to support and protect HRDs and provides an overview of the state of civil society in the sub-region.

 10 Years Defending Defenders: The East and Horn of Africa Human Rights Defenders Project